Olympic Club: Ryder Cup

-In November 2017, it was announced by the PGA of America that The Olympic Club's Lake Course will be the host of the 2028 PGA Championship also the 2033 Ryder Cup.
-It will be the first Ryder Cup held on the west coast since the 1959 contest in Indian Wells, California and the first for SF Bay Area.
+In November 2017, the PGA of America announced that the Olympic Club's Lake Course will host the 2028 PGA Championship and the 2033 Ryder Cup.
+It will be the first Ryder Cup for northern California and the first held on the west coast since 1959 at Indian Wells, California.

 The Tour Championship

 The Olympic Club has hosted the PGA Tour's season-ending event, The Tour Championship, twice, in 1993 and 1994.